What is Sublimation Printing? What Do I Need To Start It?

 What are easy things to sublimate, and can you sublimate on any material?
 It’s time to answer these questions and clear your concept more.

-You can’t sublimate to any material or object you like.
-The best material suitable for sublimation is 100% polyester, polyester coated substrate, or mixed fabric that at least has a certain percentage of polyester, like 50% or more.
+You can’t sublimate on any material or object you like.
+The best material suitable for sublimation is 100% polyester, polyester-coated substrate, or mixed fabric that at least has a certain percentage of polyester, like 50% or more.

-The reason is there are two main purposes of heat press when sublimating.
-The first is it turns the dyes into gas.
-The second thing is that the heat of the heat press helps open up the fabric of polyester, and the dyes blend with the material.
-That’s why polyester is important because no other material like cotton reacts to heat like this and opens up.
+Here’s the reason, We use a heatpress to turn the dyes into gas and the heat of the heat press helps open up the fabric of polyester, and then the dyes blend with the material.
+That’s why polyester is important because no other material reacts to heat like this and opens up.

 In short, all materials made of synthetic (polyester) or polyester coating can be used for sublimation.